 There was a little late profit taking in front of the weekend, but technical conditions remain quite positive.
 Concerns about the Covid-19 growth is impacting the market briefly at times, but the issue is still being widely ignored by market players, despite the constant negative drumbeat in the media.

 It is an interesting mix of action with a very loud negative narrative, but very positive price action.
 My approach is to defer to price action over predictions and that continues to work well.

-Have a good evening.
-I'll see you Tuesday.
+Have a great Independence Day.
+U.S.A.!
+I'll see you on Monday.